-D. After fully opening the wings, extend the Transport Cylinder (#3) to completely lower the Pro-Till rear frame sections to the ground.
+D. After fully opening the wings, extend the Transport Cylinders (#3) to completely lower all the PRO-TILL rear frame sections to the ground.

-E. Place the Transport Cylinders (#3) into the FLOAT position before operation.
+E. Place the Transport Cylinders (#3) into FLOAT position before operation.

-A IMPORTANT: The Transport Cylinders MUST be in the "FLOAT" position in order for the Pro-Till to properly contour the ground and to avoid possible cylinder or equipment damage.
+IMPORTANT: The Transport Cylinders MUST be in the "FLOAT" position in order for the PRO-TILL to properly contour the ground and to avoid possible cylinder or equipment damage.